11th February 2020

 Plenty of couples want to formalise their relationship for themselves and to assure their legal standing.
 There are several ways to do this and you should be able to make a choice that suits your relationship and mutual wishes.

-You can formalise a de facto relationship in the majority of territories across Australia.
+You can formalise a de facto relationship in the majority of states and territories across Australia.
 In Queensland, you can register a de facto relationship, a process which results in a civil partnership.
 This is a good option for couples who don't wish to get married but want legal acknowledgement of their relationship.

 While your rights won't change, registering for a civil partnership can make it easier to deal with any legal situations in the future that relate to your relationship.
 Many de facto couples register for civil partnerships for personal reasons too, to make a public commitment to each other.